 The following hotkeys are available:

 Alt + Ins doesn't open uniqoda.— Launch uniqoda from the start menu and open the Options dialog.
 Make sure that ☑ Autorun is checked and that Alt + Ins is chosen for the Hot key.
 Click OK.

 When I paste the character to another application I see boxes.— The target application must support Unicode too.
 Even those applications that support Unicode may be bugged when dealing with non-BMP characters.
 Most applications do not perform font substitution.

 I send an email containing these characters, but the recipient doesn't receive them properly.— You may see the characters correctly but your peer may not have the appropriate fonts to render those characters.
 You can convert your email to PDF and send it instead.

-I installed a new font that contains character X, but uniqoda doesn't use it.— Open the Options dialog, check the ☑ Force font substitution database update checkbox and press OK.
+I installed a new font that contains character X, but uniqoda doesn't use it.— Open the Options dialog and press OK.

 I did the above and still the character isn't rendered properly.— uniqoda might peek the glyph from another font which has a glyph for that character, but that glyph can be a fallback one.
 To prioritize your font over other system fonts, add them in order, one per line, to the Fonts textbox in the Options dialog.

 To support further development of this or cooler software, or just to help me on my quest of making this world a better place, you can donate to the following bitcoin address: